fosterea/fosterea/README.md

 ### Hi there 👋

-Feel free to take a look at my github pages personal website: [https://fosterea.github.io/](https://fosterea.github.io/)
+Feel free to take a look at my github pages website: [https://fosterea.github.io/](https://fosterea.github.io/)

 <!--
 **fosterea/fosterea** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.